History & Preservation

 Conservation

 The statue suffers from ‘bronze disease,’ a form of corrosion that affects copper alloys.
 In this process, cuprous chloride reacts with water to form hydrochloric acid, which attacks and corrodes the bronze in its turn, thus speeding up the copper’s deterioration.
 Possibly on account of the difficulties involved in casting an equestrian statue of this size, Donatello split the monument into 36 pieces, thus increasing the structural instability of both the horse and its rider.
 The base, in trachyte and Istria stone, has also deteriorated due both to its constant exposure to the elements and to the corrosion of the cement mortar applied during an earlier restoration.
-Studies are in their final stages to determine the best way to preserve the ensemble.
+Beginning in autumn 2025, comprehensive studies are taking place to determine the full extent of decay present in the monument in order to determine the best way to preserve the ensemble.

 Gattamelata and his horse displaying signs of 'bronze disease.'
 Before conservation.